tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

 ms.manager: dpalled
 author: yeskarthik
 ms.author: Subramanian.Karthik
-ms.date: 12/17/2019
+ms.date: 01/02/2020
 ---

 # Azure Time Series Insights reference data API

-This document describes the reference data API used to manage items within a reference data set.
-It assumes that the reference data set has already been created.
+This document describes the Time Series Insights General Availability  Reference Data Management API used to manage items within a reference data set.
+It assumes that the reference data set has already been created within the environment.

-Reference data is data such as manufacturer or location data that changes less often, and contextualizes telemetry data.
-Because it is relatively static, each data packet contains identical information.
-Reference data generally does not originate from devices, and even if it did, it would not make sense to send it over the wire because of it relatively static nature.
-Reference data is managed outside of the device itself.
+Reference data includes manufacturer or location data that changes less often.
+Reference data is used to contextualize telemetry data and serves to compare telemetry data against.

 > [!TIP]
+> * See [How to create a reference data set](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-add-reference-data-set) to create a reference data set.
 > * Review [Authentication and authorization](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-authentication-and-authorization) for required HTTP request headers and parameters.

+Since the data set is a pre-existing and fixed, each data packet would contain identical information if sent by a device.
+Because of that, reference data is not sent from devices and is managed using the Reference Data Management API or Azure portal.

 ## API overview

 The Reference Data Management API is a batch API.

 > [!IMPORTANT]
-> All operations against this API are HTTP POST operations.
-Each operation accepts JSON objects as the request payload.
-The submitted JSON object defines a single property which specifies the operation to be executed by the API.
+> * All operations against this API are HTTP POST operations.
+> * Each operation accepts JSON objects as the request payload.
+> * HTTP request JSON objects define a single property name which specifies the operation to be executed by the API.

-Accepted JSON request operation names are:
+Valid JSON request operation property names are:

 * [Put](#put-reference-data-items)
 * [Patch](#patch-reference-data-items)